videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 function setTrack(stream, videoElem, audioElement, id) {...}
 ```

-- Write a method createParticipant which will create both local and remote participants.
+- Write a method createParticipant which will create video and audio element dynamically when any participant joins the meeting.

 ```js title=index.js
 ...